 Sustainability is a big trend right now.

 For what to wear to a formal wedding when you are on a budget, see also the suggestions above.
-However, when you want a different garment each time, browsing thrift stores and consigning can keep the costs at bay.
+However, when you want a different garment each time, browsing thrift stores and consignment shops can keep the costs at bay.
 Renting an evening gown is another option.
 But, the cost of renting is often the same as buying inexpensive formal wear.

-Stylist tip: When buying cheap formal garment, look for pieces in fabrics that you can shorten and recycle as a normal daytime dress.
+Tip: When buying cheap formal garment, look for pieces in fabrics that you can shorten and recycle as a normal daytime dress.
 See how to shorten a high-low hem formal dress, and great ways to recycle an evening gown.
 Consider that velvet, satin or mesh tulle are easier to alter than chiffon or taffeta.

-© 2013-2022 Nicole Mölders | All rights reserved
+© 2013-2025 Nicole Mölders | All rights reserved